mfontosco/developer-assessment/README.md

+# instructions on how to run this project
+- After cloning the repo
+- npm install
+- cd to the root folder
+- and run "npm run dev" to start the server and the client side concurrently

+# test with the following registered credentials
+- "email": "firstuser@doheneyserives.com",
+- "password": "firstuser@123"

+# tech tools used
+- frontend
+: React, Redux (for state management), Tailwind for styling components
+- backend
+: Nodejs/ExpressJs(framework) , MongoDB as database

 # Fullstack Developer Assessment
 A technical assessment exercise.
 The purpose of this exercise is to assess your ability across several skills including;